 This personality shift becomes very important when you consider hiring.
 If the person is in a more people-based role, but report to you virtually, you may not get an accurate feel for the person’s abilities.

 Also, because of the illusion of anonymity, people don’t tend to be as diplomatic as they are in person.
 We’ve all seen the comment stream that goes off on a tangent that is totally unrelated to the original topic.
-Just as likely, we’ve seen a comment thread that included someone like the character in the Dilbert cartoon below.

 The traits you gather online will affect your next in-person meeting.
 It’s best to do everything you can to make sure those new habits are good ones.